Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 There are separate panels for each channel for the ‘routing’, but they don’t appear to carry module serial numbers, but each has ‘FB’ pot with selector keyswitch for ‘Pre/Post’ and as the Ad said it’s a 2 output desk, with the lower keyswitch selecting ‘Group 1/Off/Group 2’, and there’s a push-button for ‘PFL’.
 EMT faders are fitted.

-That large VU has a selector to choose ‘FB/Gr1/Gr2 ‘ , as also does the monitor selector, plus a ‘PB’ input, and monitor level control.
-There is however, beneath the VU selector, an pre-set level oscillator with 3 frequencies.
+That large VU has a selector to choose ‘FB/Gr1/Gr2 ‘, as also does the monitor selector, plus a ‘PB’ input, and monitor level control.
+There is however, beneath the VU selector, a pre-set level oscillator with 3 frequencies.

 Using the same 1055 module, the 10 channel is now stereo, with a pan-pot at the bottom of each channel strip and has both ‘Rev’ and ‘FB’ gain pots, with ‘Pre/Post’ keyswitches.
 The ‘PFL’ push buttons are now on the fader scribble strip.

-The name ‘PSM’ was later used again on a range of small Neve mixers in the mid ’70’s.
+The name ‘PSM’ was later used again on a range of small Neve mixers in the mid ’70s, thus a completely re-designed ‘second-generation’ of PSMs was then produced.

 A keen pop music listener to Luxembourg would however remember that the most regular advertiser on Luxembourg during this time seemed to be ‘Horace Batchelor’ with his ‘Infra-draw’ method of doing the Football Pools.